wildug/gpu-comp/README.md

 in the terminal and adapt the variables to your needs.

 ## Compiling your own binaries
+First, adapt the path in the respective kernel to the location of your dummy weights file created in step beforehand.
+ To achieve this change the `filename` string variable the respective`*.cu` files.
-to compile your own binary run inside one of the three folders
+To compile your own binary run inside one of the three folders
 ```bash
 mkdir build && cd build && cmake ..
 ```